auca/com.250/Practice/Practice_3.md

 Check for attempts to divide by zero.
 Show `Toast` popups with user-friendly error messages for such cases.

-You app should work in any orientation.
+Your app should work in any orientation.

 Round results of calculations to ~10 decimal places.